LIT3180: The LIT3180: The Graphic Novel

 Understanding the Frame; Blog Post

-• Set Up Blog; email the Web address to your page (http://wordpress)
+• Set Up Blog; email the Web address to your page (see instructions)

 to Professor Harmon: [email protected] by class time.